Olafaloofian/Using-ContextAPI-HOC/README.md

 # Using React's Context API with a Higher Order Component

-*A step-by-step process of how to set up global state using Context API and higher order components.*
+*A step-by-step process of how to set up global state using Context API and a higher order component.*

 ---